2nd PUC ENGLISH NOTES - TOO DEAR - QUESTIONS AND ANSWERS - SOLUTIONS

 4) How did the criminal lead his life after his release?

-Ans: The criminal moved to another country and settled right across the outskirts, with the cash he had received as an annuity in advance, and he purchased a bit of land, started market gardening and lived serenely after his release from the prison.
+Ans: The criminal moved to another country and settled right across the frontier, with the cash he had received as an annuity in advance, and he purchased a bit of land, started market gardening and lived serenely after his release from the prison.

 Comprehension III